extractus/article-extractor/README.md

   wordsPerMinute: Number, // default 300, use to estimate time to read
   blackList: Array, // a set of domain we don't want to parse
   adsDomain: Array, // a set of domain that often contains utm_, pk_ in URLs we want to clean
-  htmlRules: Object, // passed to sanitize-html to clean HTML, see [sanitize-html](https://www.npmjs.com/package/sanitize-html)
+  htmlRules: Object, // passed to sanitize-html to clean HTML, refer: https://www.npmjs.com/package/sanitize-html
   SoundCloudKey: String, // use to get audio duration.
 Get it here https://developers.soundcloud.com/
   YouTubeKey: String, // use to get video duration.
 Get it here https://console.developers.google.com/ }